shreyas0603/Abx_Exchange_Server_Assignment/README.md

 Note: It is best to create to cmd terminal to run the project so that node server will run seperately and c# code will be executed seperately.

+If Running on CodeSandBox then u need to just take two terminals in one terminal use command 'node main.js' and in the other use 'dotnet run'

 If any help needed to  run the project .
 Please be free to contact me..  :)